-If you’re a military member serving on active duty, you need to know about the special credit card perks available to you and your fellow service members.
+If you’re a military member serving on active duty, you need to know about the best credit card for military personnel and special credit card perks available to you and your fellow service members.
 From the Service Members Civil Relief Act to no-interest purchases on military clothing, a wide range of benefits exist for those serving in our nation’s Armed Forces.
 We’re going to talk about credit card perks offered by specific companies and how you can maximize your savings when you use a card while on active duty.

 The Service Members Civil Relief Act (SCRA) was signed into law in 2003.
 Modeled after a similar provision for service members in the early 1940s, this legislation lays the ground work for the active duty credit card perks you’ll find today.
 It also provides service members additional benefits for mortgages, auto loans, evictions, and insurance.

 The SCRA does several things when it comes to credit cards: caps loan interest rates at 6% for active duty service members, offers interest rate protection for up to a year after your service ends, and forgives interest in excess of 6%.

 To receive the SCRA mandated 6% APR on your credit card, you must request relief under the SCRA with the credit card company.
 This means the advertised rates won’t apply to you after you ask for the SCRA benefit.

 The SCRA was designed for accounts opened prior to entering Active Duty, but many card providers will apply the SCRA to accounts opened after you join the military as a way of thanking you for serving.
 To qualify for the SCRA, you must be on active duty in the Army, Marines, Navy, Air Force, or Coast Guard.
 National Guard members who are serving greater than 30 days active duty also qualify.